Western University – IBM Research Collaboration

 ICCV Poster – Short Presentation

 Western University, Canada

-My doctoral research focused on the diagnosis of temporal lobe epilepsy using magnetic resonance imaging.
-More particularly, I was interested in the detection and lateralization of epileptic foci using machine learning techniques.
-I studied quantitative imaging (pure T1 and T2 maps) along with diffusion tensor imaging (DTI) and I performed the analysis using support vector machines.
+My doctoral research focused on diagnosing temporal lobe epilepsy using magnetic resonance imaging (MRI).
+You can find my thesis here.
+For this, I studied quantitative imaging (pure T1 and T2 maps) along with diffusion tensor imaging (DTI) and I performed machine learning analyses.
 My algorithms were implemented using python numpy and the scikit-learn library.
 The results were published in the Computerized Medical Imaging and Graphics Journal

-My masters project consisted in the measurement of atherosclerotic plaque from CT images, in the context of cardiovascular disease.
-To this purpose I implemented the fast marching algorithm in C++ to model and 3D print vascular models.
-Given my interest in software design, I wrote the relevant code according to the OSGI specification.
-Since this is a Java-native component-based architecture, I wrote and tested the corresponding C++ framework.
+My master’s project consisted of the measurement of atherosclerotic plaque from CT images, in the context of cardiovascular disease.
+For this purpose, I implemented the fast marching algorithm in C++ to model and 3D print vascular models.
+With my interest in software design, my code followed the OSGI specification.
+Since OSGI is a Java-native component-based architecture, I wrote and tested the corresponding C++ framework.
 My master thesis received the “Gonzalo Esguerra” national award conferred by the Colombian Radiology Association.